gigibirdy/oop_game-v2/README.md

 List of additional features:
 1. background music (starts once player click the start button and ends when start overlay is visible).
-2. countdown (starts once player enter the game and ends after 2 minutes or when start overlay is visible).
+2. countdown (starts once player enter the game and ends after 2 minutes or when start overlay is visible meaning player has won or lost the game).
 3. blink animation to the border of phrase letters if match player's selection.
 4. background images for the "lose" and "win" CSS class.
 5. on/off button to stop and play the music.